plumdeq/ml-in-der-medizin-exercises/README.md

 ![Microsoft Azure sign in page](./assets/images/azure-signin.png){width=100%}

+### Clone repository from GitHub (preferred)

+*If cloning from GirHub is not possible, clone the repository from Microsoft Azure Libraries (next section)*

 Next, you need to clone the Python code which you will use for the exercises, use the following image in conjunction with the numbered instructions below: